What We Do

 STEAM (Science, Technology, Engineering, Art, Math) Enrichment is offered regularly at each of our sites.
 Our Westcott Club features a dedicated STEM MakerSpace thanks to a generous grant from the Arconic Foundation!
-During STEM time, Club members make slime, build stomp rockets, participate in LEGO challenges and much more.
+At all of our Clubs, our Club members enjoy fun STEM activities like making slime, building stomp rockets, participating in LEGO challenges and much more.

 Character & Citizenship